earthai-tech/watex/docs/citing.rst

 =============

-We appreciate to cite the paper below if the software is used in any scientific publication.
+If the software is used in any scientific publication, We appreciate citing the paper below.
 It has been published in the `Water Resources Research journal <https://doi.org/10.1029/2021wr031623>`_.
 Here is a ready-made BibTeX entry:

 .. highlight:: none